-This document provides an overview of the Canadian Alternative Reference Rate Working Group's (CARR) recommended methodology for calculating a forward-looking Term CORRA interest rate benchmark.
-While the primary interest rate benchmark in Canada will be the Overnight CORRA (Canadian Overnight Repo Rate Average), CARR has developed a methodology to support the creation of a robust Term CORRA reference rate for select uses in the transition away from CDOR.
-The calculated rate is meant to reflect, at a point in time, the CORRA overnight index swap (OIS) rate for the 1- and 3-month tenor.
-It builds on academic work as well as the term risk-free rates already established in other jurisdictions, including the US and UK, and has been developed by a working group of subject matter experts across the Canadian industry, [including the Bank of Canada].
+The methodology followed by Canadian Benchmark Administration Services Inc ("CBAS") for the calculation of Term CORRA is based on the Canadian Alternative Reference Rate Working Group's (CARR) recommended methodology for calculating a forward-looking Term CORRA interest rate benchmark.
+While the primary interest rate benchmark in Canada will be the Overnight CORRA (Canadian Overnight Repo Rate Average), CARR developed a methodology to support the creation of a robust Term CORRA reference rate for select uses in the transition away from CDOR.
+The calculated rate is meant to reflect, at a point in time, the CORRA overnight index swap (OIS) rate1 for the 1- and 3-month tenor.
+It builds on academic work as well as the term risk-free rates already established in other jurisdictions, including the US and UK, and has been developed by a working group of subject matter experts across the Canadian industry, including the Bank of Canada.

 The case for creating a Term CORRA was first mentioned in CARR's 2021 CDOR White Paper, where it was noted that CARR would consult on a potential forward-looking rate.
 The resulting public consultation found that Canadian non-financial corporates, in particular, had a strong desire for a Term CORRA benchmark, as a term rate would be less operationally complex and facilitate cash flow forecasting.
 Based on the results of its consultation, CARR has decided that a Term CORRA benchmark would be important for the successful transition of the Canadian loan and trade finance market from CDOR to CORRA.
-As a result, CARR is establishing the parameters for the creation of an IOSCO-compliant benchmark with the appropriate stakeholders.
-While most financial instruments will reference Overnight CORRA, CARR is identifying specific use cases for the use of Term CORRA.
-These use cases will be embedded in the benchmark administrator's licensing arrangements (for more details see CARR's Term CORRA Use Cases).
+As a result, CARR established the parameters for the creation of an IOSCO-compliant benchmark with the appropriate stakeholders.
+While most financial instruments will reference Overnight CORRA, CARR identified specific use cases for the use of Term CORRA.
+The use cases, which CBAS has adopted, are loan products, trade finance and single currency derivatives for end-users hedging Term CORRA based loans.
+Use cases may be updated from time to time by CBAS with the input of the Term CORRA Oversight Committee.